20 Interesting Facts You Should Know About Ireland, The Emerald Isle

-10. Modern Halloween is actually originated in an Ancient festival called ‘Samhain’ that was celebrated in Celtic Ireland.
-Subsequently, this Celtic ritual got Christianised and gradually evolved into the trick-or-treat contemporary holiday.
+10. Modern Halloween can actually trace its origins to an Ancient festival called ‘Samhain’ which was celebrated in Celtic Ireland.
+Subsequently, this Celtic ritual got Christianized and, along the passing of time, gradually evolved into the trick-or-treat contemporary holiday we all know today.

 9. The 4th largest European stadium is located in Ireland.
 The Croke Park Stadium based in Dublin is a 83,000 seater which can be used for various cultural and sporting events.
 The stadium is surpassed in terms of capacity only by Olympisky in Kyiv, Ukraine, Wembey in London, U.K., and Camp Nou in Barcelona, Spain.

 8. A song by any solo artist or band only needs to sell about 5,000 copies in Ireland in order to top the Irish music charts.

 7. The poetic term ‘Emerald Isle’ (used mostly to denote Ireland’s mesmerising green-tinted countryside) was firstly referred to in literary form by William Drennan in one of his poems entitled ‘When Erin First Rose’.

 6. Roughly one billion liters of Guinness are sold yearly, making it one of the most famous and recognizable Irish brands globally.